Skip to Content

 Main course from the tasting menu at Michelin-recommended Stand25 Bisztro, one of the best restaurants in Budapest

-Oddly enough, Michelin-recommended Stand25 Bisztro is located in an open air space within the Hold Street Food Market.
-Situated next to meat and produce stands, it’s an unexpected informal setting that belies award-winning gourmet Hungarian food.
+Oddly enough, Stand25 Bisztro is located in an open-air space within the Hold Street Food Market.
+Situated next to meat and produce stands, it’s an unexpected, informal setting that belies award-winning gourmet Hungarian food.

-NOTE: It looks like Stand25 has since moved to a new location.
+NOTE: Stand25 has moved to a new location.
 They’re now located in District I, along Attila Street on the Buda side.
 You can refer to their website for more information.
 Their sister restaurant Stand is located on the border of District VI and VII.

 Dining room at Michelin-recommended Stand25 Bisztro, one of the best restaurants in Budapest